Julien-Verdun/Kaggle/Titanic/README.md

 ## Main results

-The **neural network** worked perfectly and achieved an **accuracy of 100%** without any false positive and false negative (regarding the confusion matrix).
+The **neural network** worked very well and achieved an **accuracy of 98%** with only a little false positive and false negative (regarding the confusion matrix).

-The **logistic algorithm** was less efficient than the first approach but was still very accurate.
+The **logistic algorithm** gave almost the same result than the first approach and was also very accurate.
 In fact it worked with an **accuracy of 97%**.